-Ruthie Stewart – 7, percosious, imaginative, full-of-life, wild
+Ruthie Stewart – 7, precocious, imaginative, full-of-life, wild.

-Kaylee Stewart – 17, rebellious, smart, perseptive, the beacon of hope in the story
+Kaylee Stewart – 17, rebellious, smart, perceptive, the beacon of hope in the story.

 Performance Royalties for AMATEUR and EDUCATIONAL Groups begin at $90.00 per performance for theaters under 150 seats, and rise depending on ticket prices and theater particulars.
 Please fill out an application for your personalized quote.